paritytech/polkadot-sdk/README.md

 ### Nightly

-`nightly` releases are released every night with possibly breaking changes and offer **no SemVer** guarantee between each other.
+`nightly` releases are released every night from the `master` branch, potentially with breaking changes.
 They have pre-release version numbers in the format `major.0.0-nightlyYYMMDD`.

 ## Upstream Dependencies